Associate Dean, College of Arts, Media & Design; Associate Professor

 Greg Goodale is a Faculty Scholar at the Center for Advancing Teaching & Learning through Research and a recent recipient of Northeastern University’s Excellence-in-Teaching Award.
 Inspired by 14 teachers in his family and the extraordinary students he has taught at the University of Illinois and Northeastern University, he has recently published a book titled “A Professor’s Advice to his Students” (2014).

-Dr. Goodale is a graduate of George Mason University (BA and MA), the University of Virginia School of Law (JD), and the University of Illinois (PhD) where he performed research in Rhetoric and American History.
-A former lawyer, lobbyist, and congressional aide, he continues his interest in democracy and in particular how American citizenship intersects with race, gender, species and disability.
-As a public advocate (mostly for people with disabilities), Dr. Goodale brings his Washington, DC experience into the classroom and into his scholarship.
-That experience is now used to lead classes that advocate on behalf of foster children (Advocacy Workshop), victims of human trafficking and disabled children (Advocacy Writing) and at-risk girls (Public Speaking).
+Dr. Goodale is a graduate of the University of Virginia School of Law (JD), and the University of Illinois (PhD).
+A former lawyer, lobbyist, and congressional aide, he continues his interest in democracy.
+As a public advocate, Dr. Goodale brings his Washington, DC experience into the classroom where he leads classes that advocate on behalf of foster children (Advocacy Workshop), victims of human trafficking and disabled children (Advocacy Writing) and at-risk girls (Public Speaking).

 Dr. Goodale researches Post-Humanism.
 This worldview undermines the dominance of vision and cold logic as a way of organizing the world into categories and classes in favor of rethinking concepts like sex, race, species and ability.
 His books, “Arguments About Animal Ethics” (2010), “Sonic Persuasion” (2011), and “The Rhetorical Invention of Man” (2015) are examples of Post-Humanist scholarship.